 So how do you make sure your email campaigns are working properly before you send them out?
 By testing them in different ways to make sure they can handle whatever your customers throw at them.
+The two major categories in this are functional and non-functional testing.

 What are the benefits of functional testing for emails?

 Functional testing of software only looks at what goes into the system and what comes out of it, not any of the inner workings of the software.
 For software programs used to automate email campaigns, functional testing is used to determine if the emails you have set up get sent according to the rules you determined.
-Some of the main benefits of performing functional testing on your emails include:

-Since functional testing only looks at the inputs and outputs of the software, it can be completed by people who aren’t experts in the programming language used to write the code.
-This means you can run tests with more flexibility.
-Having a larger pool of people to choose from to complete the testing reduces cost and scheduling restraints, allowing you to focus those resources on other areas.
+| Running tests quickly and cheaply | Since functional testing only looks at the inputs and outputs of the software, it can be completed by people who aren’t experts in the programming language used to write the code.
+Having a larger pool of people to choose from to complete the testing reduces cost and scheduling restraints. |

-Flaws in your code can introduce vulnerabilities that can be exploited by other people.
-Removing bugs and errors helps ensure the emails you’re sending to your clients are safe, along with their personal data.
-Email campaigns are usually tailored to clients using some personal data to make sure they receive the content that best matches their needs.
-Keeping that data safe demonstrates that your brand is trustworthy and values its clients.
+| Ensure code safety and security | Flaws in your code can introduce vulnerabilities that can be exploited.
+Removing bugs and errors helps ensure the emails you’re sending to clients are safe, along with their personal data therein. |

 What are the limitations of functional testing with emails?